canonical/docs.conjure-up.io/en/index.md

 #### Applications in Error state

 One of the biggest reasons why applications will error out during deployment is due to not having enough disk space available.
-Please make sure you meet the [Hardware Requirements](#hardware-requirements) prior to deploying spells.
+Please make sure you meet the [Hardware Requirements][hardware] prior to deploying spells.

 #### LXD

 ##### Failed deployments if IPv6 is enabled

 Currently **conjure-up** does not support the use of IPv6.
-If you are running LXD and have a bridge that has IPv6 enabled **conjure-up** will fail and give you an explanation as to why and information for disabling IPv6.
+If you are running LXD and have a bridge that has IPv6 enabled **conjure-up** will fail.
+The output will include an explanation why and information for disabling IPv6.

 ###### Disable IPv6 on LXD versions 2.2 and below